byungheon-jeong/google-eartheingine-labeler/README.md

 - Installation (Conda)
-  - conda create --name <name> --file ./requirements.txt
+  - conda env create -file ./requirements.yml

 - Dataset
   - label_img: images with less than 3 dimentions that will be used to label.